gershnik/keep-awake/README.md

 This is a small tool that allows you to prevent a Windows machine from sleeping/hibernating.
 This is useful, for example, when connecting over SSH to a Windows machine that is configured to sleep when not used.

-Unlike other solutions to this task `keep-awake` **doesn't change global computer settings** and so doesn't leave them 'orphaned' if it is abnormally terminated.
+Unlike other solutions to this task, `keep-awake` **doesn't change global computer settings** and so doesn't leave them 'orphaned' if it is abnormally terminated.

 ## Installation